nios-students/docs/wiki/FAQ'S.md

 # Which PCP is important?
 (Only for Stream 1)

-Ans: FA PCP Carries **50% weightage of Practicals** [Read More...](https://nios-students.pages.dev/wiki/Exams-Assignments#pcp-personal-contact-programme)
+Ans: The first PCP in December-November doesn't carry any marks.
+FA PCP Carries **50% weightage of Practicals** [Read More...](https://nios-students.pages.dev/wiki/Exams-Assignments#pcp-personal-contact-programme)